 - Replacing window glass always includes re-glazing.
 You can do this yourself for single pane glass.
 With double or triple pane glass, you want the glass company to do the glazing to get their warranty in case the seal between the glass gets broken.

-Using OldHouseOnline's diagram of a window above (hint: their Window Glazing article shows you what not to do), you can visualize each of the ways in which glazing is used to describe part of the window or the process of replacing the putty used to seal the gap between the glass and the window frame.
-If you're planning to re-glaze any windows, you'll want to read their article on how to Repair a Wood Window in 12 Steps.
+Using OldHouseOnline's diagram of a window above (hint: their Window Glazing article shows you what not to do), you can visualize each of the ways to glaze a window.
+Window glazing can describe part of the window … or the process of replacing the window glazing putty used to seal gaps between the glass and the window frame.

 To check out other articles we have on installing and/or repairing windows: